-Drag queens or kings are cross dressers who put on shows in their opposite gendered role, and usually take on a new identity with their cross dressing.
+Drag Performer: Commonly called drag queens or kings are people who put on shows in an opposite gendered role and usually take on a new identity with their cross-dressing.
 I disagree with Merriam-Webster defining all drag queens as homosexual.
 While it may be common, being gay is not a prerequisite for being a drag queen.

 I place all of these definitions in front of you for a simple reason, I don’t think that the general public understands the difference.

 After North Carolina’s passage of the “Bathroom Bill” aka as HB2, which is more problematic than which bathroom should someone use, the debate has begun nationwide.
 This debate seems to focus on allowing “men into women’s restrooms.”

 The funny thing is, cross-dressers probably wouldn’t go into a women’s restroom, because they see themselves as men, maybe a drag queen at one of her shows, but if you are taking your little girl to a drag show, that’s your problem as a parent.